WenChentao/Seg2Link/docs/Round2/divide_3d.md

     - *The cell was correctly divided into two cells.*

 #### Divide two cells connected along z-axis
-1. Suppose we need to divide the cell 36 into two cells, with the slice 10 as boundary.
+1. Here are three slices of cell 36.
+Suppose we need to divide it into two cells, with slice 10 as the boundary.

     Slice 9
     ![slice1](./pictures/division_3d_s9_annotation.png)